 The Grand Banks trademark aesthetic is unmistakable in its 60 Skylounge.
 Side-to, the yacht’s lines descend gently down from the wave-splitting bow to amidships, where a moderate porpoise-shaped curve lowers its lines further, adding movement while maintaining the yacht’s graceful profile.
 It’s a timeless look.
 It’s unmistakable.
 It’s a Grand Banks.

 Its lines might appear traditional; however, under its skin, the 60 Skylounge is anything but.
-It’s a sprightly, modern performer constructed with today’s most advanced materials.
+It’s a sprightly, modern trawler constructed with today’s most advanced materials.

 Take, for example, its deck, cabin house and sky lounge: all are composed of infused carbon fiber.
 The benefit is reduced weight aloft and a lower center of gravity.
 This aids in its impressive performance, whether you’re looking to make passages over blue water or island-hop in a hurry.